14 August 2023 - We have included the following new Further Reading resource:

-This guidance discusses section 28 of FOIA (relations within the UK) in detail and is written for use by public authorities.
-Read it if you have questions not answered in the guide, or if you need a deeper understanding to help you apply this exemption in practice.
+This guidance discusses section 27, the international relations exemption, of FOIA in detail and is written for use by public authorities.
+Read it if you have questions not answered in the Guide, or if you need a deeper understanding to help you apply this exemption in practice.

 - How do we apply the neither confirm nor deny provisions?

 - How do we consider the balance of the public interest?

 Section 27(1) provides an exemption for information if its disclosure would, or would be likely to, harm UK interests which are set out in the exemption.

 Sections 27(2) and (3) provide an exemption for information obtained in confidence from another state, international organisation or international court.

 Section 27(4) provides an exemption from the duty to confirm or deny whether information is held if doing so would or would be likely to prejudice the interests protected by section 27(1) or would involve the disclosure of confidential information protected by section 27(2).

 All of the exemptions are subject to the public interest test.